AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 **\*Notes on metadata and tags:** You can access SdsStream metadata and tags through Metadata and Tags API respectively.
 Metadata and tags are associated with SdsStream objects and can be used as search criteria.
 See [below](#Stream_Metadata_search_topic) for more information.

 #### Request
-Search for SdsStreams using the REST API and specifying the optional `query` parameter:
+Search for streams using the REST API and specifying the optional `query` parameter:
  ```text
       GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams?query={query}&skip={skip}&count={count}
  ```